DAISCVprojects/NRF-RTI/README.md

 ### Checkpoints
 You can obtain our pre-trained models for our synthetic dataset in '/Dataset/Object*'.

-You can check the hyperparameters we used in section [Our Hyperparameters](#our-hyperparameters)
+You can check the hyperparameters we used in section [Our Hyperparameters](#our-hyperparameters).

 ## Training
 In this section, we present the training dataset, preprocessing, and training demo.

 ### Datasets
-We train our method on our synthetic datasets and datasets from [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI We released our synthetic dataset together with the code.
+We train our method on our synthetic datasets and datasets from [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI.
+We released our synthetic dataset together with the code.
 The datasets for each object are located in '/Dataset/

 #### Rendering